jaouadballat/shopers/README.md

 - As a User, you can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours
-- As a User, you can display the list of preferred shops -When loged in you can display the list of preferred shops from [here](https://sleepy-mesa-12188.herokuapp.com/favorit)
+- As a User, you can display the list of preferred shops
+	- When loged in you can display the list of preferred shops from [here](https://sleepy-mesa-12188.herokuapp.com/favorit)
 - As a User, you can remove a shop from your preferred shops list

 ## License